curv3d/curv/ideas/docs/Core_Language.md

-Note that, because arbitrary expressions (not just variable names) can be interpolated into string literals, that could mean there's a recursive dependency between the lexical analyzer and the parser.
+Note that, because arbitrary expressions (not just variable names) can be interpolated into string literals, that could mean there's a recursive dependency between the lexical analyser and the parser.
 Or, the lexer keeps track of nesting levels for ()[]{}"" while tokenizing the subexpression.